Multifractal properties of sample paths of ground state-transformed jump processes: Ground state-transformed jump processes

-and is normalized by $\|\varphi_0\|_2 = 1$. \item[(2)] The ground state $\varphi_0$ is unique, strictly positive, bounded and continuous, with a pointwise decay to zero at infinity. \end{enumerate} \end{assumption} \begin{remark} \rm{ From \eqref{eq:Lchexp}-\eqref{def:gene} we have that $\Spec (-L) = \Spec_{\rm ess} (-L) = [0,\infty)$.
-It follows by general arguments that whenever the potential is confining, i.e., $V(x) \to \infty$ as $|x| \to \infty$, the spectrum of $-L$ completely changes under the perturbation and the spectrum of $H$ becomes purely discrete, consisting of isolated eigenvalues of finite multiplicities.
-Thus for confining potentials a ground state (\ref{gs}) always exists and part (1) of Assumption \ref{assump} holds.
-When the potential is decaying, i.e., $V(x) \to 0$ as $|x|\to \infty$, or it is confining in one direction and decaying in another direction, the spectrum of $H$ may or may not contain a discrete component, and the existence of a ground state depends on further details of $V$.
-Again, by general results it follows that whenever a ground state of $H$ does exist, part (2) of Assumption \ref{assump} holds.
-For details we refer to \cite[Ch.
-3]{LHB11} and \cite{KL15,KL16}. } \end{remark}
+and is normalized by $\|\varphi_0\|_2 = 1$. \end{assumption} \begin{remark} \rm{ By general results it follows, see \cite[Ch.3]{LHB11} and \cite{KL15,KL16}, that for the class of operators $L$ and $V$ that we consider, whenever a ground state $\varphi_0$ of $H$ does exist, it is unique, has a strictly positive version (which will be chosen throughout below), and it is bounded and continuous, with a pointwise decay to zero at infinity.
+From \eqref{eq:Lchexp}-\eqref{def:gene} we have that $\Spec (-L) = \Spec_{\rm ess} (-L) = [0,\infty)$.
+It also follows by general arguments that whenever the potential is confining, i.e., $V(x) \to \infty$ as $|x| \to \infty$, the spectrum of $-L$ completely changes under the perturbation and the spectrum of $H$ becomes purely discrete, consisting of isolated eigenvalues of finite multiplicities.
+Thus for confining potentials a ground state (\ref{gs}) always exists.
+When the potential is decaying, i.e., $V(x) \to 0$ as $|x|\to \infty$, or it is confining in one direction and decaying in another direction, the spectrum of $H$ may or may not contain a discrete component, and the existence of a ground state depends on further details of $V$. } \end{remark}